Garrett04/ecommerce-app/client/README.md

 In Progress:
 - Engaged in testing procedures.
 - Handling of some errors related to url parameters.
+- Show the shipping and billing address in the order details page.

 ## Room for Improvement
 Room for improvement: